 We deliver patient-centered care and can provide full prenatal care at the recommendation of your physician.
 Our diverse group of Maternal-Fetal Medicine specialists, also called perinatologists, are board certified in obstetrics and gynecology and maternal-fetal medicine.
 Our care team includes high-risk sonographers, specially trained nurses, and genetic counselors.
 We are supported by adult and pediatric subspecialties including pulmonology, cardiology, metabolic, genetics, neurology, nephrology, gastroenterology, and more.
 We create a personalized plan of care for you and your baby, working with your doctor, which offers best-in-care practices to both mother and baby.

-We proudly serve patients in northern, central and southern Indiana.
-Telemedicine appointments available with geneticists and physicians.
+We proudly serve patients in northern Indiana.
+Telemedicine appointments available for diabetic management and genetic counseling.

 Despite this global pandemic, we are focused on the future; we’re working collaboratively across the continuum of care to understand better—and reduce—the impact of COVID-19 on the patients we serve.